NTD-Modelling-Consortium/LF/README.md

 * random_parameters.txt: file with the fitted 200 parameter sets for IU 4629.
 Change to whichever parameter sets we want to run.

-3) run the executable with the file input and other required parameters
+3) run the executable with the file input and other required parameters.
+The basic running of the model is done as follows:

 	`src/transfil\_N -s sample_inputs/scenario.xml -n sample_inputs/population_distribution.csv -p sample_inputs/random_parameters.txt -r 200 -t 1 -o sample_results`